-The annual summer show, held at the Mandalay Bay Resort here last month, had 250,000 square feet of exhibitor space from 200 vendors and was expected to draw around 3,600 or so attendees in total.
+The annual summer show, held at the Mandalay Bay Resort here this week, has 250,000 square feet of exhibitor space from 200 vendors and will draw around 3,600 or so attendees through its final day on Aug.
+20.

 “This is our largest show in member and vendor attendees combined,” said Robert Weisner, executive VP of Nationwide.